dsa-ntc/uncommitted-template/README.md

 2. Revise the content for your state; key files: `_config.yml`, `index.html`, and `faq.md`
 3. Adjust styles in `css/styles.scss`
 4. Swap the graphics in the `assets` folder
+5. Ensure you add needed legal compliance disclaimers to the website due to campaign regulation

 Built with [Jekyll](http://jekyllrb.com).